goodturing/spark-fm-ffm/README.md

 # spark-libFM
-An implementation of Factorization Machines (LibFM)
+An implementation of Factorization Machines
 # spark-fm-ffm
+An implementation of Field Factorization Machines